Stuttgart–Horb railway: New long-distance and local service (since 1990)

 On 1 March 1998, two tilting trains of the type ETR 470, owned by the Swiss firm Cisalpino AG, replaced some express service trains, since German tilting technology trains were not available for service yet.
 This replacement did not initially result in shorter trip times.
 In 1999, the DB AG radically altered long-distance traffic on the Gäubahn, and stopped, with one exception, using locomotive-powered trains altogether.
 For the first time, trains of the type DB AG Class 415 with tilting technology were used on the line, and these trains, together with the Cisalpino, made up the bulk of long-distance trains.
 This resulted in a trip time of 1 hour and 44 minutes between Stuttgart and Singen.
-The Cisalpini were responsible for the traffic between Stuttgart and Milan, while the ICE trains carried the load between Stuttgart and Zurich; the through traffic between Stuttgart via Genoa to Naples was eliminated.
+The Cisalpini were responsible for the traffic between Stuttgart and Milan, while the ICE trains carried the load between Stuttgart and Zürich; the through traffic between Stuttgart via Genoa to Naples was eliminated.
 In 2005, the last locomotive-powered express train, the so-called IC Insubria, was also removed.
 One year later, in December 2006, the Cisalpino service was stopped, eliminating direct connections to Italy, and making the ICE the only long-distance carrier on the Gäubahn.

 From December 2006, ICE T sets composed of five-car sets (class 415), were replaced by seven-car sets (class 411) for ICE services.

-After problems with vehicle availability and delays, ICE operations on the Stuttgart–Zurich route were discontinued on 21 March 2010 and replaced by intercity trains with Swiss Federal Railways carriages.
+After problems with vehicle availability and delays, ICE operations on the Stuttgart–Zürich route were discontinued on 21 March 2010 and replaced by intercity trains with Swiss Federal Railways carriages.
 Long-distance traffic was then operated solely with rolling stock from the Swiss Federal Railways until 2017.
 The ICE T would only be used again when they were allowed to travel at high speeds again, which ultimately did not happen.
 The Swiss Federal Railways had previously opposed attempts by Deutsche Bahn to use rolling stock from former Interregio services on the international line.
-In spring 2012, at a European timetable conference, Deutsche Bahn spoke out in favour of ending long-distance traffic between Stuttgart and Zurich, but failed again due to resistance from the Swiss Federal Railways.
+In spring 2012, at a European timetable conference, Deutsche Bahn spoke out in favour of ending long-distance traffic between Stuttgart and Zürich, but failed again due to resistance from the Swiss Federal Railways.